 - The admin team will contact you to explain the next steps and make sure you are accessing all the support you can, this may include information about:

 - The admin team will also email you with next steps information.

 - Your assessor will email your diagnostic report to you within ten working days of the assessment.

 - For UWE Bristol students, the admin team will process a copy of your report and pass this to Disability Service to make sure any reasonable adjustments are put in place.

 What is a Specific Learning Difficulties (SpLD) Diagnostic Assessment?

-A specialist assessor or psychologist uses a full range of tests to deliver a full diagnostic assessment.
-A diagnosis of dyslexia, dyspraxia, dyscalculia, ADHD or other SpLDs may be made.
+A specialist assessor or psychologist uses a range of tests and an in-depth interview to deliver a full diagnostic assessment.
+A diagnosis of SpLD eg dyslexia, dyspraxia, dyscalculia or SpLD with characteristics of attention difficulties may be made.